-Name/Identification of Problem/Conflict:

-[Please add case "title" here]

-Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance, and how the ECCR effort was funded.
+Name/Identification of Problem/Conflict: [Please add case "title" here] Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance, and how the ECCR effort was funded.

-N/A

 Summary of how the problem or conflict was addressed using ECCR, including details of any innovative approaches to ECCR, and how the principles for engagement in ECCR outlined in the policy memo were used.

-N/A

 Identify the key beneficial outcomes of this case, including references to likely alternative decision-making forums and how the outcomes differed as a result of ECCR.

-N/A

 Please share any reflections on the lessons learned from the use of ECCR.

-N/A

-N/ A - Priority Uses of ECCR Please describe your agency's NEW or CHANGED efforts to address priority or emerging areas conflict and cross-cutting challenges either individually or in coordination with other agencies.
-For example, consider the following areas: NEPA, ESA, CERCLA, energy development, energy transmission, CWA 404 permitting, tribal consultation, environmental justice, management of occeresources, infrastructure development, National Historic Preservation Act, other priority areas.
+5. Other ECCR Notable Cases Briefly describe any other notable ECCR cases in FY 2020.
+(OPTIONAL) 6.
+Priority Uses of ECCR Please describe your agency's NEW or CHANGED efforts to address priority or emerging areas s of conflict and cross-cutting challenges either individually or in coordination with other agencies.
+Fe example, consider the following areas: NEPA, ESA, CERCLA, energy development, energy transmission, CWA 404 permitting, tribal consultation, environmental justice, management of or resources, infrastructure development, National Historic Preservation Act, other priority areas.
 Please refer to your agency's FY 2019 report to only include new or increased priority uses.
-If no leave this section blank.
+If n leave this section blank. or ean ð.
+Please comment on any NEW or CHANGED difficulties you encountered in collecting these da and if and how you overcame them.
+Please provide suggestions for improving these questions the future.
+Please reference your agency's FY 2019 report to identify new/increased difficulties. none , leave this section blank . in